 Myth: It’s so easy and peaceful to work at home.

 I’ve had to listen to roofers working, construction workers drilling and digging, noisy birds on the eavestrough just outside my office window, huge trucks driving by, the neighbours being loud, the lawn maintenance crew making a racket… the list goes on.
-It’s not always easy to concentrate during all of this noise, and it’s next to impossible to have a Skype conversation during some of it.
+It’s not always easy to concentrate during all of this noise, and it’s next to impossible to have a Zoom conversation during some of it.

 Thankfully though, it’s more peaceful than it is noisy, most of the time.